Last update: September 1, 2016

 Prospective volunteers can contact Assistant Chief, Tom Miller at (360) 424-2221 or attend a weekly meeting at the Samish fire hall any Monday at 7:00PM.

-Have a gathering planned that might be too much for your home (preparation, serving, cleanup, etc?).
-Think about using the community center for your event.
+Have a gathering planned that's too much for the size of your home?
+Consider using the community center for your event.
 Islanders or members' rate: $50 for 5-hr or less, $75 one-day rental.
-Everyone loves the hall: it's open, spacious, has lots of tables and serving things.
+Everyone loves the hall: it's open, spacious, has lots of tables and serving utensils.
 It doesn't have tv or wireless distractions.
-Real interactions and conversation can happen here.
+Real interactions and conversation happen.
 Call to reserve your event day, 766-8202.
-You can rent the video projector or sound system if needed (additional fee).
+You can also rent the video projector or sound system if needed (additional fee).
+Non-islanders rate: $100 per day.
 More info..
 1/7/14

 Past Shore Lines